 In preparing the Food Desert Atlas, the USDA used the Census Bureau's urbanized area definitions, where rural areas are sparsely populated areas with fewer than 2,500 people, and urban areas are areas with more than 2,500 people.
 A census tract is urban if the geographic centroid of the tract is in an area with more than 2,500 people; all other tracts are rural.²

 You and maybe even your class may have a good idea of whether where you live is urban, suburban, or rural based on how you live and travel, but that definition may differ from what is used in this map exploration.
 If you are unsure if the Census Bureau classifies your census tract as urban or rural, you can use the Census Explorer to find the most recent population estimate for your census tract.
-Based on the definition, keep in mind that tracts with population greater than 2,500 are urban and all other districts are rural.
+Based on the definition, keep in mind that tracts with populations greater than 2,500 are urban and all other districts are rural.

 As a class, determine if your census tract is urban or rural based on population estimate.
 Do your students live in more than one census tract?
 Continue researching to make an accurate picture of your class.